alexsingleton/geographicdatascience/_posts/blog/2016-01-12-Intro-R-Spatial-Analysis.markdown

 thumb: teaching_thumb.jpg
 ---

-A workshop on **Introduction to Using R for Spatial Analysis** is being run by the Geographic Data Science Lab and the Consumer Data Research Centre (CDRC) at the University of Liverpool.
+A workshop on **Introduction to Using R as a GIS** is being run by the Geographic Data Science Lab and the Consumer Data Research Centre (CDRC) at the University of Liverpool.

 **Date:** Thursday 3rd March 2016, 9:30am – 4pm